JJscott/BattsGo/README.md

 $ asar pack ./theme ./battsgo.asar
 ```

 `battsgo.asar` will be created and is ready for distribution.
-It can be installed in Preferences.